Here are all the best things to do in Golden Gate Park! The well-known and much-loved attractions, plus all the hidden and off-beat activities.

 There's a nice walking path around it, and a group of turtles have claimed it as their home (look for them on the turtle sculpture).
 Named after the Spreckels Sugar family, big donors to the park.

-After an absence of many years, the rides returned briefly to Golden Gate Park in the summer of 2017, then again in the winter of 2019/2020, after an absence of many years.
-And they have returned once more, hopefully for good.
+After an absence of many years, the rides returned briefly to Golden Gate Park in the summer of 2017, then again in the winter of 2019/2020.
+They continued to May of 2024, but now they are gone again.

 To see all the various rides available, and to book a ride, see Chaparral rides.